George Ruffin

 *George Ruffin was born on this date in 1834.
 He was a Black business owner, attorney, and judge.
 George Lewis Ruffin was from Richmond, Virginia, the son of free Blacks.

 Along with his civic duties, Ruffin served twelve years as an officer of the 12th Baptist Church of Boston.
-George Lewis Ruffin died on November 19, 1886, in Boston, Massachusetts, leaving his widow, three sons, and a daughter.
+George Lewis Ruffin died in Boston, Massachusetts, on November 19, 1886, leaving his widow, three sons, and a daughter.
 In his honor, the George Lewis Ruffin Society was founded at Northeastern University in 1984 to support minorities studying in the Massachusetts criminal justice system.